 The student must pick up instructor notification letters from the Accessibility Counselor and deliver to instructors.

 It is important to note that while the Americans with Disabilities Act and the Rehabilitation Act protects the rights of qualified students with disabilities, it also affirms their right to refuse any accommodation.
-Thus, student are not required to register with the Office of Accessibility, identify themselves to instructors, staff or others as having a disabilities, or accept accommodations they do not want or need.
+Thus, students are not required to register with the Office of Accessibility, identify themselves to instructors, staff or others as having a disability, or accept accommodations they do not want or need.

 Note: the following links are for external web sites that are not connected with Isothermal Community College.
 Including them on this page does not indicate any endorsement by Isothermal and Isothermal is not responsible for the accuracy of their content.

 Title IX of the Education Amendments of 1972 (“Title IX”) is a federal law that prohibits discrimination on the basis of sex – including pregnancy and parental status – in educational programs and activities.
 Although pregnancy is not a disability covered under the Americans with Disability Act of 1990, the Title IX regulations specifically prohibit discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
 Title IX regulations also prohibit the college from excluding a pregnant student from participating in any part of an educational program.
 If a pregnant student desires accommodations to assist with their participation in the educational process, the student may submit a Title IX Request for Academic Accommodations for Pregnancy form to the Accessibility Counselor.
 For more information, contact the Advising and Success Center.